MaRauder111/gesture-recognition/README.md

 To understand how this works, please read the blog posts given below.

 NOTE:
-It can recognize some good picture of hands.
+It can recognize some good picture of hands but it not usable in further learning.

 * [Hand Gesture Recognition using Python and OpenCV - Part 1](https://gogul09.github.io/software/hand-gesture-recognition-p1)
 * [Hand Gesture Recognition using Python and OpenCV - Part 2](https://gogul09.github.io/software/hand-gesture-recognition-p2)